 Ambulance Service Requirements

 An ambulance is required when you or someone else needs medical attention immediately and there is a risk of death.
 This can be after a car accident, a fall, a stroke, a heart attack or any other situation that is a threat to life.
+Ambulance services should also require the driver to have a diploma in emergency medical care.

 Non-Emergency Transportation Requirements